sadiksha/sadiksha.github.io/_posts/blog/2010-11-06-Using-ajax-with-file-field.md

 To use this gem follow these simple steps

-1. Include "gem remotipart" in your Gemfile
+1. Include *gem remotipart* in your Gemfile
-2. Bundle install
+2. Run *bundle install* from your terminal
 3. type this in your console: rails generate remotipart
 4. Include *jquery-1.4.2-min.js*, *rails.js*, *jquery.form.js* and *jquery.remotipart.js* as your javascript files
 5. Suppose you are using this in you new.html.erb file, then do this